mayracoon-art/PMIC_Website/index.md

 ============

 <p align="justify">
 <font size="3"> Tsung-Wen Sun was born in Kaohsiung City, Taiwan.
-He received the B.S. from the National Kaohsiung University of Science and Technology, Kaohsiung, Taiwan, in June 2019.
-In Jan.
-2025, he also received the Ph.D. degree with the Department of Electrical Engineering, National Chung Cheng University, Chiayi County, Taiwan.
-Moreover, he received the 2023 Annual Excellent Analog IC-Design Award from the TSRI, Taiwan, the Excellence Award by the 23rd Macronix Golden Silicon Awards, and the 2023 IEEE SSCS Seoul Chapter Award, in 2023.
-In 2025, he became the Senior Analog Design Engineer at Realtek Corp., Taiwan.
-His research interests include analog circuit design for power management systems, analog front-end sensor inferface, and biomedical circuits and systems. </font>
+He received the B.S. degree from the National Kaohsiung University of Science and Technology, Kaohsiung, Taiwan, in June 2019.
+In Jan 2025, he also received the Ph.D. degree from the Department of Electrical Engineering, National Chung Cheng University, Chiayi County, Taiwan.
+Moreover, he received the 2023 Annual Excellent Analog IC-Design Award from the TSRI, Taiwan, the Excellence Award from the 23rd Macronix Golden Silicon Awards, and the 2023 IEEE SSCS Seoul Chapter Award in 2023.
+In 2025, he became a Senior Analog Design Engineer at Realtek Corp., Taiwan.
+His research interests include analog circuit design for power management systems, analog front-end sensor interface, and biomedical circuits and systems. </font>
 </p>

 Research Fields <br>